Prasadkandekar/digibachat-client/README.md

-# DigiBachat Landing Page
+# DigiBachat - Digital Group Savings Application (Frontend)

-A clean, modern, and community-focused landing page designed to attract first-time visitors and encourage them to download the DigiBachat app or sign up for the service.
+## Overview
+DigiBachat is a digital-first platform designed to modernize group savings and lending practices.
+The application facilitates the creation and management of savings groups, secure UPI payments, and transparent loan management.

 ## 🎯 Project Overview